-ICD-10 implementation is coming!
-Starting October 1st, all medical claims with dates of service on or after October 1, 2015 will need to be reported using ICD-10 codes.
-In anticipation, we created a ICD-9 to ICD-10 crosswalk of CCare billable codes.
+ICD-10 implementation is here!
+Starting October 1st, all medical claims with dates of service on or after October 1, 2015 need to be reported using ICD-10 codes.
+To help. we created a ICD-9 to ICD-10 crosswalk of CCare billable codes.
 This crosswalk can be used to work with systems and EHR vendors for the transition to ICD-10.

 As you look at the crosswalk, please note:

 - Under ICD-10, the implant no longer has it's own diagnosis codes; however, Depo does have its own newly developed ICD codes.

 - Our crosswalk identifies the CCare-recommended code equivalents.
 However, other payers may prefer and/or require that other codes be used.
 Please make sure you have a clear understanding of what codes other payers will accept.